townsfolk/gradle-templates/README.md

 Note that the version property should be equal to version found in `[gradle-templates]/gradle.properties`

-## Alternate Installation from Source
+### Alternate Installation from Source

-Build the plugin:
+You can also build and install the plugin locally from a maven repo by building the plugin:

 	cd gradle-templates
 	gradle build install